webdev-dave/reddit-museum/README.md

 - filter through art by genre
 - filter through art using the search bar
+- create a shuffled section which combines a random mix of art from all the galleries
 - figure out how to load photos 4 times a day to a server and host from there

 ### User Guide